 If your doctor determines that you have a severe alcohol use disorder, limited social support, unstable living situation, or other health conditions, they may recommend an inpatient rehabilitation program, the NIAAA says.

-These residential programs provide highly structured 24-hour care and are usually run by licensed alcohol and drug counselors.
+These residential programs provide highly structured 24-hour care and are usually run by licensed alcohol and drug counselors and mental health professionals.
 Short-term programs can last 3 to 6 weeks, followed by outpatient treatment.
 Long-term programs can last 6 to 12 months.

 Inpatient treatment typically includes: